 - Advanced age, which in principle cannot be controlled, although it is possible to prevent its incidence in the macula with a diet rich in antioxidants and healthy habits.

-- Smoking.
+- Tuxedo.

 - Diseases such as hypertension and diabetes, especially in those patients who do not have them under control.

-Types of maculopathy
+Types of macular degeneration

 - Diabetic maculopathy.